gnolang/gno/docs/gno-tooling/cli/gnokey/querying-a-network.md

 id: querying-a-network
 ---

-# Querying a Gno.land network
+# Querying a gno.land network

 `gnokey` supports ABCI queries.
-Using ABCI queries, you can query the state of a Gno.land network without spending any gas.
+Using ABCI queries, you can query the state of a gno.land network without spending any gas.
 All queries need to be pointed towards a specific remote address from which the state will be retrieved.

 To send ABCI queries, you can use the `gnokey query` subcommand, and provide it with the appropriate query.
-The `query` subcommand allows us to send different types of queries to a Gno.land network.
+The `query` subcommand allows us to send different types of queries to a gno.land network.

 Below is a list of queries a user can make with `gnokey`:
 - `auth/accounts/{ADDRESS}` - returns information about an account